The Modern Languages Faculty (Spanish and French)

 We know that spending time abroad is the best way to really appreciate a language and culture, and we therefore offer a varied programme of visits abroad.

-In the summer of year 7 we take students away to Spain.
+In the summer of year 7 we take students away to Spain or France.
 For many students this is their first time away from home and for some it is their first taste of a foreign country.
 During the visit the students have a workbook and diary to complete which gives them the opportunity to practise their language skills in the hotel, in cafés, shops and markets.
 They also learn about life in that country via a series of visits to local attractions and of course they extend their social skills!

 Although it can be a daunting experience, an exchange is always memorable and often life-changing, with lasting international friendships formed and a love of the language leading to future career choices and opportunities.